madprops/ezkl/README.md

-News: Now it doesn't remember automatically, it uses zremember and zforget,
+News: Now it doesn't remember automatically, it uses zremember and zforget.

 News: It now uses ~/.config/ezkl/paths.txt